 When Andy Frye arrived at his local Minneapolis polling place for early voting, he knew he’d worn the wrong shirt.
 He brushed off the New York Times photographers lurking outside, voted, snuck out the back, and returned as they were packing up, this time wearing a T-shirt of his own design: “Dear 2020,” the black tee declared across his chest, in an all-caps, serifed, white font, “Unite the States of America”—signed, “Love, Us.”

 The Times published the photo essay in late September.
-Frye’s quote says little: “I just couldn’t wait until November.
+Frye’s quote, accompanying the photo, says little: “I just couldn’t wait until November.
 It just felt so far off.”
 His shirt is more eloquent.

 The publicity moved 80-plus of those shirts in two days.
 Before then, Frye, an independent T-shirt designer, had hesitated to promote them.
 “Between COVID and the riots and everything happening, I just wasn’t sure where people were at.”

 By election day, he probably had “at least a couple hundred walking around the country.”
 He puts in weekly bulk orders at a Minneapolis screen-printing company, and they’ve shipped out to seven states in the northeast, Midwest, and on the West Coast.
-Both liberals and conservatives have been heart-eyed about the design, he says, stickering it with “I Voted” badges and posting pics.
-In public, he hears a lot of “I love that shirt!”
+Both liberals and conservatives have been heart-eyed about the design online, he says, stickering it with “I Voted” badges and posting pics.
+Wearing it in public, he hears a lot of “I love that shirt!”

 A “love letter,” as Frye calls it, the T-shirt is also a demand addressed to politicians.
 For the official-looking font, he turned to the Constitution—“Let’s just say it’s a step up from Times New Roman.”
 It applies to the new administration as much as to the last, although Trump is the one responsible for it.